McStasMcXtrace/Schools/2024/NECSA_October_2024/00_Preschool_Monday_September_30th/02_accessing_documentation/README.md

 ![mcdoc](11_mcdoc.png)
 - the McStas `mcdoc` (and `mxdoc`for McXtrace) provides the main entry-point to documentation - will come in handy later.

-- This will provide documentation on components and datafiles
+- This will provide documentation on components, example instruments and datafiles
 - Includes links to website and PDF documentation (somewhat outdated)

 # User tool information